abilandz/PH8124/Lecture_8/Lecture_8.md

 grep "^2018" <<< ${Var}
 ```

-'Here strings' are frequently combined with **sed**, that is illustrated in the next example.
+'Here strings' are frequently combined with **sed**, and that is illustrated in the next example.

 **Example 2:** Let's define ```Var=20180524```.
 How to change pattern '2018' into '2020' programmatically and immediately redefine the variable ```Var``` to the new content?